 Margaret Thatcher nee Roberts was born on 13th October 1925

 Born in Grantham, Lincolnshire, her father was a grocer.
 Mother was a competent seamstress and made a lot of Margaret’s clothes.
 She attended grammar school and went on to Somerville College Oxford to study Chemistry.
-In 1946 perhaps destiny called another pathway she joined the Student Conservative Assoc at Oxford and became their student President mingling with politicians.
+In 1946 Margaret joined the Student Conservative Association at Oxford and became their student President mingling with visiting politicians.

-At the start of the 1950s, she ran for a conservative candidate in the general elections for Dartford.
+At the start of the 1950s, Margaret ran as conservative candidate for Dartford.
 Although unsuccessful, M Thatcher, already flagged up as the youngest female candidate in the country.
-She was working as a research chemist for BX Plastics.
+She was working as a research chemist for BX Plastics during this period.

 Denis Thatcher, the original Philip May